epam/road-ios-framework/README.md

 ##Contribution

-There're three ways you can help us:
+There are three ways you can help us:

 * **Raise an issue.** You found something that does not work as expected?
-You can get us know about it.
+Let us know about it.
-* **Suggest a Feature.** It's even better if you come up with new feature and write us about it.
+* **Suggest a feature.** It's even better if you come up with a new feature and write us about it.
-* **Write some code.** We would love to see more pull requests to our framework, just make sure you have latest sources and you're creating pull request to ***dev*** branch.
-For more information check out [guidelines for contributing](./contributing.md).
+* **Write some code.** We would love to see more pull requests to our framework, just make sure you have the latest sources and you're creating a pull request to ***dev*** branch.
+For more information, check out [the guidelines for contributing](./contributing.md).